alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns-part-2/index.md

 We discussed what an Anti-pattern is and touched upon the Platform for everything and product everything patterns.

-Today we will discuss a few more anti-patterns within the scope of an internal developer platform.
+Today, we will discuss a few more anti-patterns within the scope of an internal developer platform.

 That being said, although we are discussing platforms from the lens of cloud modernisation and developer platforms, I truly believe that some of the anti-patterns we will discuss today will have a strong presence in other types of platforms as well.
 But that will be a subject we will discuss in depth in another series.